 Then I decided screw it and got another Jasmine plant for the trellis.
 This time I got one further developed, and put it in a container as well.
 Since I had a spare container left over at the time, I put in a Nicotiana between the two Jasmines.
 The bed on the opposite side is for a a moon garden, so this way I’ll be surrounded by scent.

 Then next to it, closer to the studio is a herb garden.
-In the cottage part I planted a Patchouli plant, and have one on the table by your chair as well.
+In the cottage part I planted a Patchouli plant, and have one on the table as well.
 There’s also a Coneflower, or Echinacea.
 I have a handful of cooking herbs in containers then, plus three Valerian plants, figuring I’ll harvest at least one of the roots.
 With that and the St. John’s Wort by the fence, I should be quite mellow.

-I took your advice and decided to experiment with Datura.
+I decided to experiment with Datura.
 I planted a couple different strains of seeds in my large containers.
 I figured they wouldn’t come up, as it was too late and I didn’t really follow any directions.
 So to hedge my bet I ordered three Sacred Datura plants.
 They’re mounding and only get about three foot tall, but three foot wide as well.
 I presume it’s not a good idea to have them near the edible herbs.

 So I have two in containers and one across the path in the poison garden.
 I’ll likely try one or two more of my seedlings there as well.

 The poison garden, from left to right you have a couple of kinds of sage.
 Which isn’t poison of course, but I planted it before it was the poison section and it’s never died.